India Income Tax Calculator

 India Tax System Overview

-India's financial year runs from April 1 to March 31.
-For FY 2025-2026 (April 1, 2025 to March 31, 2026), taxpayers can choose between the new tax regime (default, with lower rates but fewer deductions) or the old tax regime (with higher rates but Section 80C, 80D, HRA, and other deductions).
+Quick answer: India's financial year runs April 1 to March 31.
+For FY 2025-2026, taxpayers choose between the new tax regime (default since FY 2023-24, with 7 progressive slabs from 0% to 30% and a ₹75,000 standard deduction for salaried) or the old tax regime (with higher rates but deductions under Section 80C up to ₹1.5L, 80D, HRA, and home loan interest).

 | Income Slab | Tax Rate |